offconvex/offconvex.github.io/_posts/2020-11-11-instahide.md

 The challenge set contained 50 encryptions of each image.
 This corresponds to using encrypted images for all or most epochs.
 But as done in existing settings that use DP, one can pretrain the deep model using non-private images and then fine-tune it with a few epochs of the private images.
 Using a similar pipeline to DPSGD[4] did, by pretraining a ResNet-18 on CIFAR100 (the public dataset) and finetuning it on CIFAR10 (the private dataset) for $10$ epochs gives accuracy of 83 percent.
 The Google team conceded that their attack probably would not work in this setting.

+Also using InstaHide purely at inference time (i.e., using ML, instead of training ML) still should be completely secure since only one encryption of the image is released.

 > InstaHide was never intended to be a mission-critical encryption like RSA.

 InstaHide is designed to give users and the internet of things a light-weight encryption method that allows them to use machine learning without giving eavesdroppers or servers access to their raw data.
 There is no other cost-effective alternative to InstaHide for this application.
 If it takes Google's powerful computers a few hours  to break our challenge set of 100 images, this is not yet a cost-effective attack  in the intended settings.

 More important, the challenge dataset corresponded to an ambitious form of security, where the encrypted images themselves are released to the world.
 The more typical application is a Federated Learning[5] scenario: the adversary observes shared gradients that are computed using encrypted images (he also has access to the trained model).
 The attacks in this paper do not currently apply to that scenario.
+This is also the idea in **TextHide**, an adaptation of InstaHide to text data.

+## Takeways

+Users need lightweight encryptions that can be applied in real time to large amounts of data, and yet allow them to take benefit of Machine Learning on the cloud.
+Methods to do so could completely change the privacy/utility tradeoffs implicitly assumed in today's tech world.

+InstaHide is the only such tool right now, and we now know that it provides moderate security that may be enough for many applications.